What is Mucopolysaccharidosis Type II?

 How common is Mucopolysaccharidosis Type II?

-The frequency of MPS II in the general population varies by region but is approximately 1 in 100,000 to 1 in 170,000 males.
+The frequency of MPS II in the general population varies by region but is approximately 1 in 100,000 to 1 in 170,000 XY individuals.
 Incidence may be higher in individuals of eastern Asian descent.

 How is Mucopolysaccharidosis Type II treated?